 Leisure is not the attitude of the one who intervenes but of the one who opens himself; not of someone who seizes but of the one who lets go, who lets himself go, and “go under,” almost as someone who falls asleep must let himself go.

-And “submit” means to place yourself under, so leisure is a form of submission to the way the world works and to life — as providentially ordered.
+“Submit” means to place yourself under, so leisure is a form of submission to the way the world works and to life — as providentially ordered.

 Leisure is the condition of considering thing in a celebrating spirit.

 Leisure is only possible in the assumption that man is not only in harmony with himself but also that he is in agreement with the world and its meaning.
 Leisure lives on affirmation.
 It is not the same as the absence of activity; it is not the same thing as quiet, or even as an inner quiet.
-It is rather like the stillness in the conversation of lovers, which i fed by their oneness.
+It is rather like the stillness in the conversation of lovers, which is fed by their oneness.

 The leisure of man includes within itself a celebratory, approving, lingering gaze of the inner eye on the reality of creation.